-Backing up your iPhoto library is one of the most important things you need to do in order to avoid losing precious memories.
+Backing up your iPhoto library is one of the most effective ways to prevent losing precious memories.
 You never know when your hard drive can get corrupt or when a disaster can strike.
 Hence, it is always a good idea to have backups.

 Sometimes, having a single backup isn’t enough.
 For instance, you may lose a backup on the external hard drive, but if that was the only backup you had, it’s not useful.
 So create multiple backups and make sure you’re never going to lose those important memories.